Jack in the Box (NASDAQ:JACK) Issues FY 2022 Earnings Guidance

-Jack in the Box (NASDAQ:JACK – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Jack in the Box (NASDAQ:JACK – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $5.80-$6.10 for the period, compared to the consensus EPS estimate of $6.59.
 The company issued revenue guidance of -.

-Jack in the Box (NASDAQ:JACK – Get Rating) last announced its earnings results on Thursday, May 26th.
-The restaurant operator reported $1.16 EPS for the quarter, missing the consensus estimate of $1.36 by ($0.20).
-The firm had revenue of $322.29 million for the quarter, compared to the consensus estimate of $340.81 million.
-Jack in the Box had a negative return on equity of 18.18% and a net margin of 10.37%.
-Jack in the Box’s revenue for the quarter was up 25.3% on a year-over-year basis.
-During the same period in the previous year, the firm earned $1.48 EPS.
-On average, sell-side analysts anticipate that Jack in the Box will post 5.95 earnings per share for the current fiscal year.

-JACK has been the subject of several analyst reports.
-Morgan Stanley reduced their price objective on shares of Jack in the Box from $98.00 to $89.00 and set an equal weight rating for the company in a research note on Friday, May 27th.
-Gordon Haskett lowered shares of Jack in the Box from a buy rating to a hold rating and set a $96.00 target price for the company. in a research report on Monday, February 28th.
-Deutsche Bank Aktiengesellschaft cut their target price on shares of Jack in the Box from $108.00 to $86.00 in a research report on Friday, May 27th.
-UBS Group cut their target price on shares of Jack in the Box from $93.00 to $85.00 and set a na rating for the company in a research report on Wednesday, May 18th.
-Finally, Zacks Investment Research raised shares of Jack in the Box from a hold rating to a buy rating and set a $93.00 target price for the company in a research report on Tuesday, April 26th.
-One research analyst has rated the stock with a sell rating, eight have issued a hold rating and ten have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $100.98.
+Several research firms have recently issued reports on JACK.
+UBS Group dropped their price objective on shares of Jack in the Box from $93.00 to $85.00 and set a na rating on the stock in a report on Wednesday, May 18th.
+StockNews.com began coverage on shares of Jack in the Box in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+Zacks Investment Research raised shares of Jack in the Box from a hold rating to a buy rating and set a $93.00 target price on the stock in a research note on Tuesday, April 26th.
+Credit Suisse Group lowered their target price on shares of Jack in the Box from $99.00 to $84.00 and set an underperform rating on the stock in a research note on Friday, May 27th.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price target on shares of Jack in the Box from $108.00 to $86.00 in a research report on Friday, May 27th.
+One research analyst has rated the stock with a sell rating, eight have assigned a hold rating and ten have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of Hold and an average target price of $100.35.

-In related news, Director Michael W. Murphy sold 859 shares of the stock in a transaction that occurred on Thursday, March 10th.
-The shares were sold at an average price of $83.11, for a total value of $71,391.49.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-1.10% of the stock is currently owned by corporate insiders.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 22nd.
+Shareholders of record on Tuesday, June 7th will be paid a $0.44 dividend.
+This represents a $1.76 annualized dividend and a yield of 2.45%.
+The ex-dividend date is Monday, June 6th.
+Jack in the Box’s payout ratio is presently 30.29%.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-BlackRock Inc. raised its holdings in Jack in the Box by 36.3% in the first quarter.
-BlackRock Inc. now owns 3,284,343 shares of the restaurant operator’s stock worth $306,789,000 after purchasing an additional 874,419 shares during the period.
-Vanguard Group Inc. raised its holdings in Jack in the Box by 10.1% in the first quarter.
-Vanguard Group Inc. now owns 2,254,354 shares of the restaurant operator’s stock worth $210,580,000 after purchasing an additional 207,183 shares during the period.
-Capital World Investors acquired a new stake in Jack in the Box in the first quarter worth $98,706,000.
-State Street Corp raised its holdings in Jack in the Box by 7.4% in the first quarter.
-State Street Corp now owns 725,033 shares of the restaurant operator’s stock worth $67,725,000 after purchasing an additional 49,853 shares during the period.
-Finally, Charles Schwab Investment Management Inc. raised its holdings in Jack in the Box by 2.9% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 291,768 shares of the restaurant operator’s stock worth $27,254,000 after purchasing an additional 8,115 shares during the period.
-Institutional investors and hedge funds own 99.09% of the company’s stock.
+A number of large investors have recently modified their holdings of JACK.
+Capital World Investors bought a new stake in Jack in the Box in the first quarter valued at approximately $98,706,000.
+BlackRock Inc. increased its position in shares of Jack in the Box by 36.3% during the first quarter.
+BlackRock Inc. now owns 3,284,343 shares of the restaurant operator’s stock worth $306,789,000 after acquiring an additional 874,419 shares in the last quarter.
+Vanguard Group Inc. increased its position in shares of Jack in the Box by 10.1% during the first quarter.
+Vanguard Group Inc. now owns 2,254,354 shares of the restaurant operator’s stock worth $210,580,000 after acquiring an additional 207,183 shares in the last quarter.
+Norges Bank bought a new stake in shares of Jack in the Box during the fourth quarter worth $15,637,000.
+Finally, UBS Group AG increased its position in shares of Jack in the Box by 154.2% during the third quarter.
+UBS Group AG now owns 33,923 shares of the restaurant operator’s stock worth $3,301,000 after acquiring an additional 96,534 shares in the last quarter.
+99.09% of the stock is owned by hedge funds and other institutional investors.

 Jack in the Box Company Profile (Get Rating)